thunderbioink/MediLOG_SPRINT_1/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
 * **1st priority:** Create the patient database so individuals with medically complex family members can upload medication, dosage, & date and time to their existing patient folder.

+In this priority I intend to make the program more user-friendly to access and edit both databases.

 * **2nd priority:** Have, both, MediLOG Health Professional and MediLOG Patient database speak to eachother so the users can have an automatic record update.

+In this priority I'll have to connect both databases to a cloud database.
 * **3rd priority:** Create a user-friendly platform that can be accessed as a smartphone App & as a Web App.

+This priority will take longer, as I'll have to improve simple things in the program skeleton prior to publishing a fully working Web/Mobile App.